Symptoms

 • Suicidal thoughts or behavior.

-• Parkinsonism, which causes shaking, slow movement and trouble with speech.
+• Shaking, slow movement and trouble with speech, known as parkinsonism.

 CTE symptoms don't develop right after a head injury.
 Experts believe that they develop over years or decades after repeated head trauma.

 Experts also believe that CTE symptoms appear in two forms.
 In early life between the late 20s and early 30s, the first form of CTE may cause mental health and behavioral issues.
 Symptoms of this form include depression, anxiety, impulsive behavior and aggression.
 The second form of CTE is thought to cause symptoms later in life, around age 60.
-These symptoms include memory and thinking problems that are likely to progress to dementia.
+These symptoms include trouble with memory and thinking that is likely to progress to dementia.

 The full list of signs to look for in people with CTE at autopsy is still unknown.
 There's also little known about how CTE progresses.